Zambia national football team

 The Zambia national football team represents Zambia in men's association football and is governed by the Football Association of Zambia (FAZ).
 During the 1980s, they were known as the KK 11, after founding president Dr. Kenneth Kaunda ("KK") who ruled Zambia from 1964 to 1991.
-After the country adopted multiparty politics, the side was nicknamed Chipolopolo which means the "Copper Bullets".
+After the country adopted multiparty politics, the side was nicknamed Chipolopolo, which means the "Copper Bullets".
 The team won an Africa Cup of Nations title in 2012.
-This team has also become the most successful team in the COSAFA Cup, surpassing Zimbabwe after winning the 2023 edition.
+The team has also become the most successful team in the COSAFA Cup, surpassing Zimbabwe after winning the 2023 edition.

 History

 Zambian Air Force Flight 319

-Tragedy struck the Zambian team when the military plane (REG: AF-319) transporting the team to Senegal for a 1994 FIFA World Cup qualifier crashed late in the evening, on April 27, 1993.
+Tragedy struck the Zambian team when the military plane (REG: AF-319) transporting the team to Senegal for a 1994 FIFA World Cup qualifier crashed late in the evening of April 27, 1993.
 Three stops were planned for re-fuelling, but at the first stop, in Brazzaville, engine problems were noted on the Buffalo DHC-5D of the Zambia Air Force.
 Despite this, the flight continued, and a few minutes after take-off from Libreville, Gabon, where the second stopover had taken place, one of the engines caught fire and stopped.
 The pilot, who had already made a flight from Mauritius the day before, accidentally shut down the other engine, which was still running.
 The loss of power, during the climb after take-off, caused the plane to fall and crash into the water 500m off the coast.
 All 30 passengers and crew, including 18 players, were killed in the accident.